JMPerez/linkedin-to-json-resume/README.md

 LinkedIn to JSON Résumé
 =======================

+**UPDATE**: Due to some changes in the LinkedIn API the exporter will no longer have access to the user's full profile from LinkedIn nor contact information.
+Unfortunately there is no way for this app to ask for that data through the LinkedIn OAuth gateway anymore.
+See https://github.com/JMPerez/linkedin-to-json-resume/issues/10

+---

 This is a small site that allows you to generate a JSON output compatible with [JSON Résumé](http://jsonresume.org/) (version 0.0.0) from your LinkedIn profile.

 Try the demo on [http://jmperezperez.com/linkedin-to-json-resume/](http://jmperezperez.com/linkedin-to-json-resume/)